thebeswick/pp_iac/circleci/lab4/README.md

  ![setup project](../../images/setup_project.PNG)
 8. You will need to enter your AWS credentials into CircleCI.
 Go to the jobs menu and select the settings
 ![lab4 settings](../../images/lab4_settings.PNG)
-Enter your AWS permissions and also set an Environment Variable for the *AWS_DEFAULT_REGION* to *ap-southeast-2*
+9. Enter your AWS permissions and also set an Environment Variable for the *AWS_DEFAULT_REGION* to *ap-southeast-2*
-9. You should now be able to run the job and make sure it completes sucessfully.
+10. You should now be able to run the job and make sure it completes sucessfully.
-10. Check in the AWS console and check Instance, Snap and AMI completes as you would expect.
+11. Check in the AWS console and check Instance, Snap and AMI completes as you would expect.
-11. Now try git branching
+12. Now try git branching
 ```bash
 git checkout -b mytest
 git push origin mytest
 ```
-Notice that this aytomatically kickoffs another job in CircleCI
+Notice that this automatically kickoffs another job in CircleCI
 # End of Lab 4